Discover more from Kaloh’s Newsletter

 As it turns out, ChatGPT is also rather adept at coding.
 Whether you need templates or ideas to jumpstart your programming, ChatGPT can quickly generate code in virtually any language.

-Although I’ve written about AI art in numerous issues (last week I wrote about an autonomous AI artist), it has been about artists using prompts or training their own models using different techniques to produce visual outputs directly, not code.
+Although I’ve written about AI art in numerous issues (last week I wrote about an autonomous AI artist), it has been about artists using prompts or training their own generative art models using different techniques to produce visual outputs directly, not code.

 Why is this new chatbot so important — in the context of algorithmic art?

-Because ChatGPT is capable of creating generative coded art, too.
+Because ChatGPT can create generative art, too.